Criticism of Comcast: Privacy

 Comcast has a one star privacy rating from the Electronic Frontier Foundation.

-TechTV acquisition

-Comcast announced on March 25, 2004, that its new gaming-oriented television network G4 (operated by subsidiary G4 Media, Inc.) would acquire Vulcan Venture's technology-oriented television network TechTV.
-The deal was finalized on May 10, 2004, and the two networks became G4techTV on May 28, 2004.
-This led to the cancellation of many of the TechTV channels throughout carriers across the world.
-On January 3, 2005, TechTV International began airing select programs from G4techTV.
-On February 15, 2005, the TechTV brand was dropped from the United States G4techTV feed, leaving the network name as G4 – Video Game Television.
-Since then, G4 has gone through a rebranding into a male oriented network.

-This move became hugely controversial among loyal fans of TechTV and its well-known personality Leo Laporte.
-Around May 6, G4 announced the termination of 250 employees from the San Francisco office by July 10, 2004, allowing approximately 80 to 100 employees to transition to G4's main office in Los Angeles, California, if they agreed to relocate there.
-With the departure of ZDTV-era employee Adam Sessler in April 2012, Morgan Webb is currently the sole TechTV-era employee remaining with the network.
-Comcast also acquired 33.33% of G4 Canada in addition to its U.S. channel in the sale of TechTV.

 Lobbying efforts

 Comcast spends millions of dollars annually on government relationships.
 Comcast employs the spouses, sons and daughters of mayors, councilmen, commissioners, and other officials to assure its continued preferred market allocations.

 Comcast occasionally lobbies against "à la carte" bills that would give consumers the option to purchase individual channels rather than a broad tier of programming.
 Although they claim the reason for this is to keep customer costs lower, these issues continue to garner attention from state governments, the United States Congress and former Federal Communications Commission Chairman Kevin J. Martin.

 The FCC's decision to sanction Comcast for its 2007 P2P blocking was overruled on April 6, 2010, by the US Court of Appeals for the DC Circuit.
 The question before the court was whether the FCC had the legal authority to "regulate an Internet service provider's network management practice".
 According to a three-judge panel, "the Commission has failed to make that showing" and the FCC's order against Comcast is tossed.